 - Windows default

-We also recommend adding a hyperlink to the Colors page of the Windows Settings app where users can check the Windows default theme.
+We also recommend adding a hyperlink to the Colors page of the Windows Settings app where users can access and modify the current default app mode.
 Use the string "Windows color settings" for the hyperlink text.

-If you need an "About this app" section in your app, create a dedicated app settings page for that.
-If you want a "Give Feedback" button, place that toward the bottom of the "About this app" page.
+We recommend placing "About this App" section in your app either as a dedicated page or in its own section.
+If you want a "Send Feedback" button, place that toward the bottom of the "About this App" page.

 Recommended page content

 Once you have a list of items that you want to include in your app settings page, consider these guidelines:

 Group similar or related settings under one settings label.

 Try to keep the total number of settings to a maximum of four or five.